Obie-Wan/django_hadoop/README.md

         succeeded = rest_job_runner.run_job()                 # start a job
 ```

+Task state could be determined from JSON by getting task view.
+To manually update task status, just call 'hadoop-notification-view' (pass hadoop_job_id and status GET variables).
+This view is called by an Oozie automatically upon status change.

 ### Admin stuff:
 All your model fields are exposed to admin with the help of ExposeAllFieldsMixin.
 You can register your own ModelAdmin, if you don't like this behaviour.